ZipCodeCore/BlueJ.NaiveTicket/README.md

 `class public TicketMachine`<br>
 in the outer wrapper of a class?

+Yes

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
-	* Do you notice a change in the class diagram?
+	* Do you notice a change in the class diagram? yes, criss-cross pattern covers class box
 	* What error message do you get when you now press the compile button?
+		- Error message: `<identifier>` expected
 	* Do you think this message clearly explains what is wrong?

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.
+Yes it is possible.

 ### Exercise 2.9
 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.